iq-coryp/documentation-testing/pages/api/pricing.md

     "RegularPrice": 10
 }</pre>

-<h2 id='creating-product-pricing-at-location-level' class='clickable-header top-level-header'>Creating Product Pricing at Location Level</h2>
+<h2 id='creating-or-updating-product-pricing-at-location-level' class='clickable-header top-level-header'>Creating or Updating Product Pricing at Location Level</h2>

 {{note}}This request can be used to set Product Pricing for a specific Location.
 Location level Pricing <b>overrides</b> any Product Pricing set at the Company level.
 For more information, see <a href="http://developers.iqmetrix.com/concepts/company-tree/#inheritance">Company Tree Inheritance</a>.{{end}}